FrankKesel/xilinx_tools/vivado/vivado_intro/vivado_intro.md

 ![Add sources](images/viv_003.png)

 * Repeat this for the testbench file: Click `Add Sources` again, but select now `Add or Create Simulation Sources`.
-This is important so that Vivado knows that the testbench is only there for simulation and should not be implemented in hardware.
+This is important such that Vivado knows that the testbench is only there for simulation and should not be implemented in hardware.
 Add the testbench file `counter_tb.vhd` as shown in the next image and click `Finish`.

 ![Add sources](images/viv_004.png)

+* _Note_: You can also keep the sources in the folder `reference_files` by unchecking `Copy sources into project`.

 * Now check that you have all neccessary sources in the _Sources_ pane, which is in the _Project Manager_ window in the top left corner as shown in the next image.
 You can see two entries: _Design Sources_ and _Simulation Sources_ (push the arrow symbol to extend).
 The `counter.vhd` source file is listed under both entries, but the `counter_tb.vhd` source is listed only under _Simulation Sources_ since it is only needed for simulation.
 When you later on setup up a new project you should always check that you have all necessary source files and that the testbench is only visible under _Simulation Sources_.
 The sources belonging to the design itself should appear under _Design Sources_ **and** _Simulation Sources_ .